Hsinbyumashin: Rise to power

 After the death of the chief queen, Setkya Dewi, Hsinbyumashin was the most eligible candidate to replace the chief queen position.
 However, King Mindon chose not to replace anyone, leaving the position vacant.
 Nevertheless, she received the rights of the chief queen in the palace and bestowed with the special royal title "Great Union Partner Queen" (မြတ်သောပြည်ထောင်ဖက်မိဖုရားကြီး).

 Hsinbyumashin dominated significant influence during the final days of King Mindon's reign.
 Following King Mindon's death, she became a kingmaker and orchestrated a massacre that claimed the lives of more than 100 members of the royal family, including nearly all potential heirs to the throne.
 After this brutal event, she chose to install Prince Thibaw on the throne as her puppet and offered her eldest daughter, Supayagyi, to be his queen.
 During the royal Aggamahesi coronation, Supayalat pushed in next to her sister to be anointed queen at the same time, breaking an ancient royal custom.
 This resulted in two queens being anointed in parallel, a situation that had never occurred before in the history of Burma.
 After Thibaw ascended the throne, she was regarded as the queen dowager and granted the appanages of several territories including Amyint Prefecture, Salin, Talok, Bhamo and Wuntho.
 However, Supayalat later opposed her and successfully removed her influence over King Thibaw.
 This led to Hsinbyumashin's anger, and she secretly plotted to dethrone King Thibaw and replace Prince Nyaungyan on the throne, with the intention of arranging a marriage between him and her astute daughter, Supayagyi.
 However, Prince Nyaungyan died after falling ill.
 In the absence of Prince Nyaungyan, she planned to throne his younger brother, Prince Nyaungok.
 Hsinbyumashin sent a representative with a letter to Prince Nyaungok, who was residing in Calcutta.
 However, the letter did not reach Prince Nyaungok but ended up in the hands of Colonel Edward Bosc Sladen.
 Sladen's knowledge of the Burmese court politics, as revealed through the Queen's letter, presented a valuable opportunity for the British.
 Therefore, during the Third Anglo-Burmese War, the British disguised Maung Ba Than, the son of Rangoon Governor U Ohn, as Prince Nyangok and transported him on board a British ship along with several British troops to conquer Mandalay.

-The female lineage of Hsinphyumashin, her mother Nanmadaw Me Nu, and her daughter Supayalat in the male-dominated Burmese monarchy presents a fascinating aspect of the end of Burmese independence and the monarchy.

-Conflict with Kenni Princess

 After Crown Prince Kanaung's assassination in 1866, King Mindon faced intense pressure to resolve the succession deadlock.
 It was widely believed that Mekkhaya Prince would be chosen to fill the succession vacuum.
 So Hsinbyumashin arranged for a matchmaker to approach the second Queen of the Northern Apartment, Nanda Dewi, to propose a marriage between Nanda Dewi's son, Mekkhaya Prince, and her eldest daughter, Supayagyi.